-Isabel recruits participants for the annual flagship cohort of mayors and cities, as well as for the program for new mayors.
+Isabel recruits participants for the annual cohort of mayors and cities, as well as for the Program for New Mayors.
 In addition, Isabel provides support on user research, program design, and analysis for programming and support offerings for mayors, senior city officials, and city staff.
-Previously, Isabel worked for the Abdul Latif Jameel Poverty Action Lab (J-PAL) on program design and evaluation, leading the scaling of evidence-based interventions, and building relationships between governments, researchers, and donors in Latin America.
+Previously, Isabel worked for the Abdul Latif Jameel Poverty Action Lab on program design and evaluation, leading the scaling of evidence-based interventions, and building relationships between governments, researchers, and donors in Latin America.

-Isabel has a Bachelor of Arts in Political Science from the Instituto Tecnológico Autónomo de México and a Master’s in Public Policy from the Harvard Kennedy School where she was also President of the Harvard University Mexican Association of Students.
+Isabel has a Bachelor of Arts in political science from the Instituto Tecnológico Autónomo de México and a master’s degree in public policy from the Harvard Kennedy School where she was also President of the Harvard University Mexican Association of Students.